Your Office Health Breakdown…

 Taking Control of Your Health

-One of the more obvious solutions would be to complete these on your lunch break, or If you’re allowed short 15 minutes breaks through-out the day.
-Depending on your job and job duties, you could also perform these exercises at various times through-out the day while still competing your job duties.
+One of the more obvious solutions would be to complete these on your lunch break, or If you’re allowed short 15 minutes breaks throughout the day.
+Depending on your job and job duties, you could also perform these exercises at various times throughout the day while still competing with your job duties.

 If you notice a certain time of the day where you are more tired or groggy, and your posture lacks because of it, that may be a good time to focus on completing these exercises and strengthening your back muscles.

-Although these exercises are a good start to maintaining healthy posture, it may not be enough for your needs.
+Although these exercises are a good start to maintaining a healthy posture, they may not be enough for your needs.

 Bad posture can cause intense pain and decreased productivity!